Hip Thrust Technique: Setup, Cues, and Common Fixes

 Carryover to Sport Horizontal force (sprinting) Vertical force (jumping)

-The research suggests that for maximum glute development, you should include BOTH exercises.
+For many lifters, combining both works better than relying on either one alone.
 Squats train the glutes in a stretched position, hip thrusts in a shortened position.
 This covers the full strength curve and likely produces more complete development than either exercise alone.

 The Best Approach